8bitfred/8bitfred/about.md

 nav_order: 10
 ---

-Created by Alfredo Catalina and Miguel Catalina.
+Created by Alfredo Catalina and Miguel Catalina, 2024.

 This site uses [Just the Docs](https://github.com/just-the-docs/just-the-docs), a theme for